barak1adam/MyLinux/xo-126/README.txt

 3. Load FSBL
 targets -set -filter {name =~ "Cortex-A53 #0"}; targets; rst -processor; dow /home/barak/xilinx-zcu102-2022.1/images/linux/zynqmp_fsbl.elf; con; after 5000

+4. Load DTB
+dow -data {/home/barak/xilinx-zcu102-2022.1/images/linux/system.dtb} 0x00100000

-4. Load U-boot (the one that is built for JTAG - no env and no autoboot) dow {/home/barak/xilinx-zcu102-2022.1/images/linux/u-boot.elf}; con; after 500; dow {/home/barak/xilinx-zcu102-2022.1/images/linux/bl31.elf}; con; after 5000; stop
+5. Load U-boot (the one that is built for JTAG - no env and no autoboot). dow {/home/barak/xilinx-zcu102-2022.1/images/linux/u-boot.elf}; con;

-5. now burn BIN to NOR by u-boot tfttp or get it by jtag (stop; dow -data {/home/barak/edt/zcu102_for_bringup/BOOT.bin} 0x2000000; con)
+6. now burn BIN to NOR by u-boot tfttp or get it by jtag (stop; dow -data {/home/barak/edt/zcu102_for_bringup/BOOT.bin} 0x2000000; con)
 Note:
 #if we like to make the u-boot working with ETH connectivity for BOOT.bin tftpboot, we need to load also the dtb.
 #so we need to load u-boot by "petalinux-boot --jtag --u-boot".